Dino4674/MVVMCoordinatorKit/README.md

 https://hackernoon.com/coordinators-routers-and-back-buttons-c58b021b32a

-*MVVMCoordinatorKit also has an upgrade for interactive dismissal of presented `UIViewController` (sheet), which the original `Router` solution did not support.*
+*MVVMCoordinatorKit also has an upgrade for interactive dismissal of presented `UIViewController` (sheet) and autorelease of resources, which the original `Router` solution did not support.
+Additionally, MVVMCoordinatorKit has an upgrade for `setRootModule` and its completion block, which is used for the autorelease of resources.*

 #### When somebody put all this together nicely (these two articles and hackernoon article above are the biggest inspiration for MVVMCoordinatorKit):